Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Mueller polarimetry

-Let us start by considering how this reasoning apply to the case $k_x^{out} = k_x^{in} + k_g$, rendered in Figs.~\ref{fig:mueller}(c) and (f).
+We start by considering how this reasoning applies to the case $k_x^{out} = k_x^{in} + k_g$, rendered in Figs.~\ref{fig:mueller}(c) and (f).
 The central parabola corresponds to the case $n=1, \, n_{1}=0, n_{2}=1$.
-As $n_{1}=0$, the unpolarized incident light maintains its spin after the interaction with the surface and thus can excite the linearly polarized SPP.
+As $n_{1}=0$, the unpolarized incident light maintains its spin after interacting with the surface and thus can excite the linearly polarized SPP.
 The second scattering with the surface removes the $nG^{0}$ momentum.
-Still, it adds $+k_{g}$, thus decreasing the spin of the $p$-polarized wave, ending with spin $-$, in agreement with the experimental and computed results.
-The parabola displaced to a smaller $k_x^{in}$ arises from $n=1, \, n_{1}=1$.
-Then the incident photon has spin $-$ after the first scattering, still being able to excite the SPP.
+Still, it adds $+k_{g}$, thus decreasing the spin of the $p$-polarized wave, ending with spin $-$, which agrees with both experimental and computed results.
+The parabola that appears displaced to a smaller $k_x^{in}$ arises from the processes $n=1, \, n_1=1, \, n_2 = 0$.
+Thus the incident photon has spin $-$ after the first scattering, still being able to excite the SPP.
 As the second scattering with the grating has $n_{2}=0$, it conserves spin, and the reflected photon is linearly polarized (so, it has $M_{30} = 0$, in accordance with the experimental data).
-Both parabolas thus involve resonant excitation of an SPP and two interactions with the holey array, described by a succession of one standard and one spin-orbit Bragg law, the difference being in the order of the ``standard'' and ``geometric'' processes.
+Thus, both parabolas involve resonant excitation of an SPP and two interactions with the holey array, described by one standard and one spin-orbit Bragg laws, being the difference in the order of the ``standard'' and ``geometric'' processes.

 Figs.~\ref{fig:mueller}(d,g) represent the case when the outcoming momentum is $+2k_g$ larger than the incident one.
 The existence of this diffraction order is a direct confirmation of the presence of the SML breakdown, as an exact SML would imply that the addition of $+2k_g$ momentum must be accompanied by a reduction of spin in -2 units, which is not possible (as $\sigma_{-}^{2} =0$ for spin 1/2 spinors).
 In this case, both experiment and calculation show only one plasmonic resonance, resulting in a spin $-$ in the reflected wave.
 The reason is that the two interactions with the array now involve spin-orbit Bragg laws.
 The first interaction of the incident wave with the holey surface and the resonant excitation of SPP is like in Figs.~\ref{fig:mueller}(c,f), but the second interaction also adds geometrical momentum and thus decreases spin, producing a reflected wave with spin $-$.